pilvento/ationetdocs/ATIONetDoc.md

 Required if Charge Volume is specified

-ChargeAmount

-10

-N

-Conditional

-Either Charge Amount or Charge Volume is required

-xxxxxxx.xx

-ChargeVolume

-10

-N

-Conditional

-Either Charge Amount or Charge Volume is required

-xxxxxxx.xx

 CurrencyCode

-3
+50

 A

 Conditional

 Required if Charge Amount is specified

+Amount

+10

+N

+Required

+Charge Amount or Charge Volume

+Description

+1000

+A/N

+Optional

+A description for the current account movement

 7. Transactions Download Interface {.western}
     ===============================